Skip to content

 LKQCORP.COM Listed by clop Ransomware Group

-On October 27, 2025, the CL0P ransomware group added LKQ Corporation to its public leak site, confirming that internal files had been exfiltrated from the global auto-parts supplier during a ransomware attack.
+On October 27, 2025, the CL0P ransomware group added LKQ Corporation to its public leak site, claiming that internal files had been exfiltrated from the global auto-parts supplier during a ransomware attack.

 Public reporting indicates that LKQ Corporation, a major distributor of recycled and remanufactured vehicle parts operating across North America, Europe, and Taiwan, suffered a ransomware intrusion.
 The CL0P group listed the company on its dark-web leak portal, stating that sensitive internal documents had been stolen.
 No exact victim count inside the company has been disclosed, and the precise volume or nature of the files remains unclear from available reporting.
 The listing appeared on the CL0P leak site hosted at the onion address provided by ransomware trackers.